mozsearch/mozsearch/docs/index-directory-contents.md

 - `macosx64.*`: A bunch of per-platform files downloaded by `fetch-tc-artifacts.sh` that we retain for debugging `process-gecko-analysis.sh`.
+- `macosx64-aarch64.*`: A bunch of per-platform files downloaded by `fetch-tc-artifacts.sh` that we retain for debugging `process-gecko-analysis.sh`.
 - `objdir-dirs`: A list of the directories found under `objdir/` for scripting and indexing purposes using in a bunch of places.
 This is necessary because source files are exposed via the UI at `/PATH` and come from `gecko-dev/PATH`